ckeditor/ckeditor5/docs/builds/guides/development/online-builder.md

 Although the CKEditor 5 WYSIWYG editor comes with handy preconfigured builds, sometimes these predefined versions are not enough and a need for custom builds arises.
 Some of the reasons for creating custom builds are:

-* Adding features which are not included in the existing builds, either from a third party or custom developed.
+* Adding {@link builds/guides/development/plugins plugin-driven features} which are not included in the existing builds.
 * Removing unnecessary features present in a build.
-* Changing the {@link builds/guides/integration/basic-api#creating-an-editor editor creator}.
+* Designing {@link builds/guides/integration/configuration#toolbar-setup customized toolbar experience}.
-* Changing the {@link framework/guides/theme-customization editor theme}.
+* Changing the {@link builds/guides/overview#available-builds editor type build}.
 * Changing the {@link features/ui-language localization language} of the editor.
-* Enabling bug fixes which are still not a part of any public release.

 This is where the online builder comes to aid the users needs.